neythonstreitz/encor-problem-sets/Solutions/OSPF/ospf-solution.md

 > Both neighbor adjacencies are in the full state and we can see that both of our neighbors are the DRs in their respective segments.

 #### 2.3 Verify OSPFv2 for R2
+- [x] Before proceeding, ensure that the OSPF process has been restarted on both R1 and R2.
 - [x] Examine the active OSPF interfaces and their assigned areas.
 - [x] Is R2 a DR in any of its segments?
 Why?
 - [x] Examine the neighbor adjacencies established by R1.